Health

 This section provides information about the harms associated with alcohol consumption.
 The impact of alcohol use on mental and physical health is examined, as well as other conditions that often co-occur with alcohol-related disorders.

-Sources of health data utilised in this section are Causes of Death data (Australian Bureau of Statistics, 2022) and the National Hospital Morbidity Database 2020-2021 (Australian Institute of Health and Welfare, 2022).
+Primary sources of health data utilised in this section are Causes of Death data (Australian Bureau of Statistics, 2024), the National Hospital Morbidity Database 2022-23 (Australian Institute of Health and Welfare, 2024), and the National Study of Mental Health and Wellbeing (Australian Bureau of Statistics, 2023).

 How many Australians die each year from alcohol-related causes?